vickinformatics/SeuratWorkflow/README.md

 - `seurat`: A Seurat object containing the single-cell RNA sequencing data.
 - `batch_column`: The metadata column name in the Seurat object representing the batch or condition variable (default is "orig.ident").
 - `nfeatures`: The number of variable features to select for downstream analysis (default is 2000).
+- `variables_to_regress`: A character vector of metadata variables to regress out during scaling (e.g., c("percent.mt", "nCount_RNA")).
+If NULL, no regression is performed (default is NULL).
 - `seed`: A random seed for reproducibility (default is 123).
 - `PCs_pca`: The number of principal components (PCs) to use for PCA.
 If not specified, it will be calculated using the `FindMinimumPCs` function.
 - `PCs_harmony`: The number of principal components (PCs) to use for Harmony integration.
 If not specified, it will be calculated using the `FindMinimumPCs` function.